 Commercial motherboards mostly do not have a dedicated x4 slot.
 Instead, an x16 slot is repurposed into an x4 slot.
-These are often labelled as x16(x4) slots – meaning the slot has the physical size resembling an x16 slot, but it is only wired to 4 lanes.
+These are often labeled as x16(x4) slots – meaning the slot has the physical size resembling an x16 slot but is only wired to 4 lanes.

-The x8 slot is ideal for high bandwidth devices.
-That said, it has twice as many lanes as the x4 slot and is capable of taking even a graphics card.
+The x8 slot is ideal for high-bandwidth devices.
+It has twice as many lanes as the x4 slot and can even take a graphics card.

-It measures 56mm in length and has 49 pins in total including the first 11 pins.
+It measures 56mm long and has 49 pins, including the first 11 pins.

-Similar to the x4 slots above, an x8 slot on most, if not all, motherboards has the physical size of an x16 slot.
-These slots are often labelled as x16(x8) slots.
+Like the x4 slots above, an x8 slot on most, if not all, motherboards have the physical size of an x16 slot.
+These slots are often labeled as x16(x8) slots.

-This is the largest slot on the motherboard and is used by devices that have the highest bandwidth requirements.
+This is the largest slot on the motherboard and is used by devices with the highest bandwidth requirements.

-It offers the highest mainstream performance for any PCIe generation and it comes up at about 89mm in length.
+It offers the highest mainstream performance for any PCIe generation and is about 89mm long.

-With this, it houses as maximum of 82 pins.
-A true x16 slot offers 16 PCIe lanes and is mostly used for a graphics card.
+With this, it houses a maximum of 82 pins.
+An actual x16 slot offers 16 PCIe lanes and is mainly used for a graphics card.

 Most PCIe slots are made entirely out of plastic.
 This is ideal for reducing the overall cost.
-However, on many high end motherboards, particularly on the gaming motherboards, you may find reinforced x16 slots.
+However, on many high-end motherboards, particularly gaming motherboards, you may find reinforced x16 slots.

-These are basically built for holding and supporting large graphics cards that tend to be quite heavy.
+These are built for holding and supporting large graphics cards that are pretty heavy.

-The motherboard above, for instance, has a a single reinforced x16 slot.
+The motherboard above, for instance, has a single reinforced x16 slot.

-It also has another PCIe x16 slot but it is not reinforced.
-Well that is because the second PCIe x16 slot has only 4 lanes is not intended to support graphics cards.
+It also has another PCIe x16 slot, but it needs to be reinforced.
+That is because the second PCIe x16 slot with only four lanes is not intended to support graphics cards.